cloudlinux/imunify360-doc-test/docs/dashboard/README.md

 * <span class="notranslate">_Enable RapidScan_</span> – dramatically speeds up repeated scans based on smart re-scan approach, local result caching and cloud-assisted scan.
 When you first enable the RapidScan feature, the first scan will run as before.
 But subsequent scans will see a dramatic speed improvement, anywhere between 5 to 20 times faster.
 You can find details [here](/features/#rapidscan).
 * <span class="notranslate">_Binary (ELF) malware detection_</span> – this option allows to search for any binaries (ELF files) in the user home directories and consider them malicious.
+* <span class="notranslate">_Enable HyperScan_</span><sup>_Experimental_</sup> – this option allows to use the regex matching HyperScan library in Malware Scanner to greatly improve the scanning speed.
+HyperScan requires its own signatures set that will be downloaded from the files.imunify360.com and compiled locally.
+There are few platform requirements to use this feature:
+  * HyperScan supports Debian, Ubuntu and CentOS/CloudLinux 7 and later.
+  * SSE3 processor instructions support.
+It is quite common nowadays, but may be lacking in virtual environments or in some rather old servers.

 Tick required checkboxes and click <span class="notranslate">_Save changes_</span> button.